incinn/barnz.dev/content/blog/hello-world.md

 description: Hello world!
 Nice to meet you.
 My name is Barnz, and I'm a web developer from the UK.
 ---

 Hello world!
 Nice to meet you.
 My name is Barnz, and I'm a web developer from the UK.
 I love **Linux**, ramen, and in my spare time I still play the same [WWII FPS game](https://www.splashdamage.com/games/wolfenstein-enemy-territory/) I've been playing since 2006.
-I enjoy mechanical keyboards and long walks on the beach.
-I hate the colour yellow.
+I enjoy mechanical keyboards and long walks on the beach - oh and I hate the colour yellow.

 Now that we know each other a little better, I want to talk about why I started a blog.